Smart Actors Play Mastermind

 3. Daily yoga sessions.

-In this scenario, we might decide to replace our weekly singing lesson with a weekly accent class.
-This move could be right, it could be wrong — we'll soon find out.
+In this scenario, we might decide to replace our weekly singing lesson with a weekly accent class while keeping the stage combat and yoga sessions as is.
+This move could be right, it could be wrong – we'll soon find out.
 But we continue switching out one variable each turn until we crack the code.

-The one-by-one approach may take time, but it's not as overwhelming as a total re-haul.
+The one-by-one approach may take time, but it's not as overwhelming as a complete rehaul.
 In our experience working with actors, most have only needed a tweak or two.
 Yet, there have been a handful of occasions when we've needed to help whip up a whole new Training Menu.

 Total recall

-Impatient souls (🙋) will lean towards this strategy, but it's really only best employed after hitting several brick walls using the one-by-one.
+Impatient souls (🙋) will lean toward this strategy, but it's really only best employed after hitting several brick walls using the one-by-one method.
 Patience, fellow grasshoppers.
 Patience.

 This may sound like a monumental feat, but it ain't.
 Our guides on defining "success", setting goals, and The Five Pillars will do most of the heavy lifting, and the Dojo is always on call for One-on-One Coaching backup.